1Px-Vision/AI_for_Healthcare/Project Pneumonia Detection from Chest X-Rays/README.md

 To address these challenges, clinical diagnostic validation typically involves multiple approaches.
 These include sputum cultures to detect bacterial or viral pathogens, a thorough review of the patient's medical history and demographic factors, and comparative analysis with previous chest X-rays, if available.
 By integrating deep learning models into this diagnostic workflow, the accuracy and efficiency of pneumonia detection could be significantly improved.

+## Project Dataset Overview

+The dataset provided for this project was curated by the National Institutes of Health (NIH) to address the challenge of limited large-scale X-ray datasets with ground truth labels.
+These labels are essential for developing disease detection Algorithms.
+The dataset is pre-mounted in the Udacity Jupyter GPU workspace, along with code for data loading.
+Alternatively, you can download it from [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data) to run it locally.
+However, it is strongly recommended to use the Udacity workspace due to the dataset’s large size and the need for GPU acceleration during training.